faridyusof727/changelog/README.md

 - 👤 **Author Tracking**: Displays commit author for each change
 - 🔍 **Scope Support**: Shows commit scope when available
 - 📜 **Complete History**: Includes the oldest tag with all its historical commits
+- 🏷️ **Current Release Marking**: Mark a specific version tag as the current release

 ## Installation